aeharding/sevenhills/src/become-a-licensed-skydiver.md

 ## Become a licensed skydiver

 Making your first skydive is a life-changing experience.
 Chances are, if you're here, then you're asking yourself _"But what now?!"_ Well, Seven Hills has you covered!
 We offer a __comprehensive__, __affordable__ student program to get you all the way to your A-License.
-An A-License will grant you the freedom to jump _anywhere in the world_!
+An A-License will grant you the freedom to jump _anywhere in the world!_

 ## The IAD Student Program